lymanepp/lymanepp.github.io/docs/catholicism.md

 ### Religious Festivals and Holy Days

 Many Catholic holy days coincide with former pagan festivals, reinterpreted through a Christian lens.
-The timing of Easter, which coincides with the spring equinox, reflects the integration of pagan spring festivals celebrating renewal and rebirth.
-Similarly, All Saints' Day and All Souls' Day, celebrated in early November, align with the pagan festival of Samhain, marking a time of honoring the dead.
+All Saints' Day and All Souls' Day, celebrated in early November, align with the pagan festival of Samhain, marking a time of honoring the dead.

 ### Rituals and Sacraments